Most Board of Directors meetings are held via computer and NOT in person.

 2. Directors are governed with managing the business and affairs of their corporation.
 This task involves making decisions that may be highly sensitive and controversial.
 At all times, directors must be able to have an open and free dialogue in order to make the best decisions.
 Having non-directors present at a meeting may stifle such dialogue.

 3. Directors have an obligation to declare a conflict of interest, and to excuse themselves from any part of a meeting, and any vote, that is related to the issue with which they have a conflict.
 A non-director does not have an obligation to declare a conflict of interest and may use any knowledge obtained at a directors’ meeting for purposes that are harmful and contrary to the corporation.

 While the Canada Not-for-Profit Corporations Act (the “Act”) does not specifically exclude the attendance of non-directors at Board meetings, this exclusion can be inferred for several reasons:

 The UFPCC currently has 10 lawyers on retainer throughout the Province of Ontario from Windsor in the west to Ottawa in the east and Thunder bay in the north.

 Our Insurance partner has a large number of vetted Law Firms throughout the country.

-Retired Members pre DAS(Members who were dues paying members of the UFPC when they left fostering) - Pay no extra money but continue to receive assistance from the UFPCC for incidents arising from the time that they were members.
+Retired Members pre ARAG (Members who were dues paying members of the UFPC when they left fostering) - Pay no extra money but continue to receive assistance from the UFPCC for incidents arising from the time that they were members.